YOURLS/website/blog/2026-08-28-yourls-1-10-5/index.md

 - **Many, many more unit tests were added**.

   Unit tests are automated tests running every time someone modifies the core code.
-  They ensure that adding or modifying code and feature won't break something unforeseen.
+  They ensure that adding or modifying code and features won't break something unforeseen.
 We're currently automatically checking that YOURLS runs fine under [PHP 8.1 to 8.6](https://github.com/YOURLS/YOURLS/actions/runs/32036967288), and the number of automated tests have simply _doubled_ over the last few months.
 This brings geek satisfaction to geeks, and peace of mind to end users :)